hemantupadhyay24/Machine-Learning-/README.md

 # Machine-Learning-
-Notebooks for Machi Notebooks of different Machine Learning programs and algorithms ranging from extremely basic to intermediate.
+Notebooks for Machine Notebooks of different Machine Learning programs and algorithms ranging from extremely basic to intermediate.